 ESL students study English for a purpose, and for many that purpose is higher education.

 Men and women, young and old travel great distances to attend colleges and universities.
 Many of them, though, must improve their English skills before they are accepted to the programs they desire.
+As many schools are wrapping up their final days of class, it is the perfect time to start offering students more information about college preparation to utilize throughout the summer.
 To make sure your ESL students are ready for class before enrollment day, check this list of English skills your students will need in college.

 Reading Text Books